BSO

 It's a beautiful Saturday in downtown Northampton.

-Cute kid on a poster.
+Cute kid on a sidewalk poster.

 I tried to photograph my neighbor's ducks but they kept running away.

-The ducks at UMass have grown so accustomed to thousands of students walking everywhere that they have lost all fear of humans.
+The ducks at UMass have grown so accustomed to the thousands of students walking everywhere that they have lost all fear of humans.

 A noble cause on the Campus Center concourse.